BenoitPAIX/16S_metabarcoding_tutorial/README.md

 <details>
-  <summary>See my opinion here on the quesion</summary>
+  <summary>See my opinion here on the question </summary>

 I think that the choice of the rarefaction transformation depends on the look of the rarefaction curves.

-If most of your samples almost reach the plateau, but not entirely, then the rarefaction is needed for the alpha-diversity analyses.
+If most of your samples almost reach the plateau, but not entirely, then rarefaction is needed for the alpha-diversity analyses.

-If all samples clearly showed a full plateau, it means that nothing is missing in your samples, and then nothing to worry about the difference in library size.
+If all samples clearly showed a full plateau, it means that nothing is missing in your samples, and then there is no need to worry about the difference in library size.

-In this rare situation, there is no need to rarefy your dataset and the alpha-diversity (especially the richness) can be plotted with the real counts from your dataset, with all the rare ASVs.
+In this rare situation, there is no need to rarefy your dataset, and the alpha-diversity (especially the richness) can be plotted with the real counts from your dataset, with all the rare ASVs.

-For all the rest of the analyses (beta-diversity and composition), I prefer to keep all the information and just work with normalization to the sum (i.e. transforming your counts into percentages).
+For all the rest of the analyses (beta-diversity and composition), I prefer to keep all the information and just work with normalization to the sum (i.e., transforming your counts into percentages).

 </details>

 ## 4. Alpha diversity analyses

 ### 4.1.
-Create a phyloseq rarefied objects specifically for alpha-div analyses
+Create a phyloseq rarefied object specifically for alpha-div analyses

 As explained just before, we will rarefy our dataset, so all samples will end up with the same number of reads in total.
   ```